mynameisbrozu/MT6826S-SPI/README.md

 - Absolute angle position is also provided as a 12-bit PWM output.
 - 40~125℃ Operating Temperature Range.
 ## Installation
+Search for "MT6826S SPI" in the Arduino Library Manager and install the library.

-Download the library as a .zip file.
-On arduino IDE go Sketch → Include Library → Add .ZIP Library...
+Or manually download the library as a .zip file.
+Then On arduino IDE go Sketch → Include Library → Add .ZIP Library...
 ## License
 MIT License.